BB3B: Characters

-Chubba is the teen babysitter of the Jenkins kids.
-He is a teenager of around 15 years old, and calls virtually everyone "Dude".
-His interests are science fiction shows/movies (anything on the television for that matter), eating pizza, watching old B movies, listening to punk music and hanging out with the kids.
-Chubba is a laid-back kind of person and goes strange after too long without TV.
+Chubba is the teenage babysitter of the Jenkins kids.
+He is about 15 years old, and calls virtually everyone "Dude".
+His interests are watching science fiction shows and movies (anything on the television for that matter), eating pizza, watching old B movies, listening to punk music and hanging out with the kids.
+Chubba is a laid-back kind of person and acts strange after long periods of time without TV.
 He gives the kids information on whatever they ask even if he has no clue.
-His real name is George, as mentioned in the episode, BB Phone Home where he gets a job at NASA.
-Voiced by Justin Fletcher.
+His real name is George, as mentioned in the episode, "BB Phone Home", where he gets a job at NASA.
+He is voiced by Justin Fletcher.

 Bis

 The theme song of the series was performed by Scottish rock band Bis.
-Members Steven Clark (Sci-fi Steven), John Clark (John Disco), and Amanda MacKinnon (Manda Rin), along with their fictional drummer, appear at some point in all bar the first episode performing a song relating to the plot (which would be heard again during the closing credits).
-They turned up to sing in a variety of strange places during the series' run: the roof of a toy store; the back of a truck travelling along the street; the roof of the Jenkins' home; and even underwater in a large tank at the local aquarium.
+Members Steven Clark (Sci-fi Steven), John Clark (John Disco), and Amanda MacKinnon (Manda Rin), along with their fictional drummer, appear at some point in all except the first episode performing a song relating to the episode's plot (which would be heard again during the closing credits).

+They turned up to sing in a variety of strange places during the series' run: On the roof of a toy store; on the back of a truck travelling along the street; on the roof of the Jenkins' home; and even underwater in a large tank at the local aquarium.
 However, Bis played no part whatsoever in the storylines; they never interacted with the show's characters, and the characters never seemed to see and/or hear them either.
-Bis was also best known for writing, composing and performing the ending theme song to Cartoon Network's The Powerpuff Girls.
+Bis was also best known for writing, composing and performing the closing credits theme song to Cartoon Network's The Powerpuff Girls.
 The songs from the show were later included in their album, "Music for Animations".